-The Assessment and Reporting policy complies with Federal and State Government requirements.
-Key components include Acquaintance Night, parent/teacher/student learning discussions, formative reports, summative reports mid year and end of year, phone contact, diary entries, seesaw communication, student work books being sent home and semester overviews of work covered.
+The Assessment and Reporting policy complies with Federal and State Government discussions, formative reports, summative reports mid year and end of year, phone contact, diary entries, seesaw communication, student work books being sent home and semester overviews of work covered.
 Within the basic assessment and reporting structure, staff has the flexibility to implement the core components in ways which support their individual programs and meet the needs of students and families.